 It’s common for cat owners who haven’t previously bought pet insurance to choose the cheapest policy available.
 Although this is a good way of keeping your pet insurance costs down, it can lead to bad experiences when your cat needs vet treatment and you have to claim.

 In this article, we want to go beyond looking at pet insurance costs for cats.
-But if you're not convinced, and you're simply looking to minimise your costs while giving your cat some insurance cover, have a look at our Cheap Pet Insurance for Cats article, where we reveal the 5 cheapest pet insurance policies currently available.
+But if you're not convinced, and you're simply looking to minimise your costs while giving your cat some insurance cover, here are the 5 cheapest pet insurance policies currently available: